If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Great that you’re letting your little guy go slowly with the baby food if that’s what he wants.
 He will eat just like all of us eventually. :-) A word of caution; do check that the biltong sticks you give him are not high is sodium (salt), since that can harm a baby’s kidneys.

-Regarding medicines affecting your son through your breast milk, do call a doctor or ask in the pharmacy about it.
-A lot of things do enter the breast milk, although usually is such small amounts that it isn’t a concern.
+Regarding medicines affecting your son through breast milk, call a doctor or ask the pharmacy about it.
+A lot of things do enter the breast milk, although usually in such small amounts that it isn’t a concern.
 But still worth checking!

 Best, Paula